MENU

 >> Learn more: What Is a Virtual Phone Number?

-A four-line phone system might be the right choice for a small or midsize business with a dedicated team that works in an office and answers customer calls regularly.
+A four-line phone system might be the right choice for an established small or midsize business with a dedicated team that works in an office and answers customer calls regularly.
 For example, if your company has a sales team, along with an accounts payable team or other support personnel, a four-line phone system would be a good option because it provides dedicated lines for employees who need them and shared lines or a fax line for the rest of the team.

 Four-line phone systems are also ideal for midsize contact centers and receptionists who must put calls on hold and route them through an office.

 Larger businesses should consider a six-line phone system (and beyond).
 For example, a creative services production agency may need a dedicated phone line for a fax machine, a phone line for the project manager, and a line for each team member to provide quick responses to various requests.
-As your business grows, so do large-scale multiline phone system options.
+As your business grows, so do your large-scale multiline phone system options.
 VoIP offers the most scalability.

 You’ll find these features in most multiline system offers from telephone providers: